DevExpress-Examples/XAF_Security_E4908/EFCore/ASP.NetCore/Blazor.ServerSide/Readme.md

     }
     ```

-    > **NOTE** The Security System requires [Multiple Active Result Sets](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/sql/enabling-multiple-active-result-sets) in EF Core-based applications connected to the MS SQL database.
-We do not recommend that you remove “MultipleActiveResultSets=True;“ from the connection string or set the MultipleActiveResultSets parameter to false.
+    > **NOTE**: The Security System requires [Multiple Active Result Sets](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/sql/enabling-multiple-active-result-sets) in EF Core-based applications connected to MS SQL databases.
+We do not recommend that you remove “MultipleActiveResultSets=True;“ from the connection string or change the parameter value to **False**.

-- Register security system and authentication in the [Program.cs](Program.cs).
-[AuthenticationStandard authentication](https://docs.devexpress.com/eXpressAppFramework/119064/Concepts/Security-System/Authentication#standard-authentication), and ASP.NET Core Identity authentication is registered automatically in [AspNetCore Security setup]().
+- Register security system and authentication in [Program.cs](Program.cs).
+[AuthenticationStandard authentication](https://docs.devexpress.com/eXpressAppFramework/119064/Concepts/Security-System/Authentication#standard-authentication) and ASP.NET Core Identity authentication is registered automatically in [AspNetCore Security setup]().

     ```csharp
     builder.Services.AddXafAspNetCoreSecurity(builder.Configuration, options => {